 The Portland International Airport Noise Impact Overlay Zone is intended to reduce the impact of aircraft noise surrounding Portland’s airport by limiting residential densities and requiring noise insulation, along with noise disclosure statements and noise easements.

-Other Portland neighborhoods subject to potential long-term construction noise are those running along I-5, which is slated for expansion.
-They are: Lloyd District, Eliot, Boise, Humboldt, Piedemont, and East Columbia on the east side of I-5.
-Neighborhoods on the west side of I-5 are: Overlook, Arbor Lodge, and Kenton.
+Other Portland neighborhoods subject to potential long-term construction noise are those running along I-5.
+They are Lloyd District, Eliot, Boise, Humboldt, Piedmont, and East Columbia on the east side of I-5.
+Neighborhoods on the west side of I-5 are Overlook, Arbor Lodge, and Kenton.

 What Makes a Neighborhood Quiet?

 There are a few things you can look for when shopping for a home and want to consider noise levels.